Cash as an asset class

 However, that's not to say that there aren't any risks with cash – you could see the spending power of your money fall if inflation is higher than the interest rate you receive.
 This is known as inflation risk.

-Action point: Which? investment portfolios - we have created a unique set of investment portfolios that can help you decide where to invest your money, balanced with how much you're willing to put at risk.
+Find out more: Which? investment portfolios - we have created a unique set of investment portfolios that can help you find the right mix of assets for you

-In the 2012/13 tax year, you can place up to £5,640 into a cash Isa and you can top up your Isa account annually.
+In the 2016/17 tax year, you can place up to £15,240 into a cash Isa and you can top up your Isa account annually (the limit will increase to £20,000 at the beginning of the 2017/18 tax year).
 Any gains you make from the interest you’re paid are free of tax.
 Most savers can benefit by using their annual Isa allowance before putting any remaining funds into ordinary taxed accounts.

 But remember that if you want to move your Isa to a higher interest product, apply to transfer it rather than taking out the money and reinvesting it yourself.
 This is because if you withdraw your money and then reinvest it during the same tax year, you'll be using up all or part of your tax free allowance for that tax year.